zlogic/mendix-docs/content/en/docs/refguide9/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows.md

 For more information, see [SOAP Fault](https://www.w3.org/TR/soap12-part1/#soapfault).

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
-The `$latestSoapFault` variable is a special variable that does not behave exactly like normal variables.
-This variable is not supposed to be returned as the result of this microflow, to either a nanoflow or a page or widget that calls it.
-Doing so will result in unexpected behaviour.
+The `$latestSoapFault` variable is a special variable that does not behave like normal variables.
+This variable should not be returned as the result of a microflow to a nanoflow, page, or widget that calls it.
+Doing so will result in unexpected behavior.
 {{% /alert %}}

 ## Best Practices